 In this paper we address the above two questions.
-Firstly we analyze the associations between morphotypes and species-specific genotypes in an abundant material from the waters of the Kola Peninsula and in limited material from Norway, the Baltic Sea, Scotland and the Gulf of Maine.
-For the Kola material, we compare populations from the marginal White Sea and from the oceanic Barents Sea coasts on the one hand and populations from the brackish and the saline localities in the Barents Sea on the other hand.
-The purpose is to see how local geography and salinity (or associated factors) affect morphotype frequencies in populations with a similar biogeographic history existing under similar climatic conditions.
-Secondly, we formally evaluate the performance of the “morphotype test” for species identification using approaches from evidence-based medicine and provide practical recommendations for its use for population and individual assessment.
+Firstly we analyze the associations between morphotypes and species-specific genotypes in an abundant material from the waters of the Kola Peninsula and in more limited material from Norway, the Baltic Sea, Scotland and the Gulf of Maine.
+For the Kola material, we compare populations from the marginal, semi-enclosed White Sea and from the oceanic Barents Sea coasts on the one hand, and populations from the brackish vs saline localities in the Barents Sea on the other hand.
+The purpose is to see[we want to demonstrate] how local geography and salinity (or associated factors) affect morphotype frequencies in populations with similar biogeographic histories existing under similar climatic conditions.
+Secondly, we formally evaluate the performance of the “morphotype test” for species identification using approaches from evidence-based medicine, and provide practical recommendations for its use for population and individual assessment.